Gas driller pulls out of talks in $5M suit against resident

 Documents filed as part of the case show that both sides are far apart in resolving their differences.

-Kemble’s former law firms offered $50,000 to settle, asserting that Cabot itself could only substantiate damages of $90,000 for legal bills it incurred in 2017.
+Kemble’s former law firms offered $50,000 to settle, asserting that Cabot itself could only substantiate damages of $90,000 for legal fees it incurred in 2017.
 Cabot, in turn, offered to settle for $3 million — the limits of the law firms’ malpractice insurance policies.

 Kemble’s current lawyer has not offered a monetary settlement, demanding that Cabot dismiss Kemble from the case.